Our world has changed dramatically, almost unnoticed.

 And there are numerous approaches to implementing structured conversations on a large scale.

-Coaching platforms that enable structured conversations on a large scale can help with this.
-Structured conversations drive agile teams’ flexibility and self-direction to new levels.
+Coaching platforms that enable structured conversations on a large scale can help with the emergence.
+Structured conversations drive the flexibility and self-direction of agile teams to a new level.
 Coaching can help automotive companies struggling with high levels of complexity find new ways to double, triple or tenfold productivity.

 Can we find new methods to increase productivity, to learn faster and in a more targeted way?
-To maintain our automotive value creation?
-To maintain our prosperity, GDP growth over the next 20 years, especially in Germany, the economic powerhouse of Europe, where the automotive industry is so crucial to GDP?
+To maintain our automotive added value?
+To maintain our prosperity, GDP growth over the next 20 years, especially in Germany, the economic powerhouse of Europe, where the automotive industry is so critical to GDP?

-The importance of learning for industry and the economy cannot be overestimated.
+The importance of learning for the industry and the economy cannot be overstated.